OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

 A: Yes.
 We are Licensed, Bonded and Tested by the Illinois Department of Insurance.
 Our profession is also guided and enforced under the statures of the State of Illinois.
 When you employ us you may do so with confidence that your claims will be negotiated, prepared and settled by fully qualified professionals.

 A: Yes.
 This is a strong concern.
-In 2008 or there about the Public Adjuster Act to prevent issues of abuse and possible fraud amended the public adjuster’ act to require that all owners of the Public Adjusting Company to be licnesed.
+In 2008 or there about the Public Adjuster Act to prevent issues of abuse and possible fraud amended the public adjuster’s act to require that all owners of the Public Adjusting Company to be licnesed.
 By requiring such the State of Illinois would then have the background checks and information on the owners.
 The president of Harris Claims Services, Jason Harris is a licensed public adjuster and is also a practicing attorney.
 Unlike other companies Harris Claims Services informs you up front who the owner is.
 Why is this important?
 Other companies do not comply with the Public Adjusters Act of Illinois.
 The act requires that the owners operating the company be licensed for obvious reasons.
 Some companies owners have been charged with crimes and other matters and therefore the State of Illinois will not issue them a public adjusters license.
 So these companies name a secretary as th owner and decieve the general public.
 Avoid these companies at all costs.

 Q: Will A Public Insurance Adjuster At Harris Claims Services Help Me Receive A More Prompt And Satisfactory Settlement?

 A: Yes.
 They waste no time in complying with the policy requirements to obtain and evaluate the facts and prepare the claim.
 The alert, knowledgeable and prompt service they render often preserves evidence that may otherwise be overlooked or destroyed.
-The more thoroughly and completely your claim is compiled and prepared, the faster your public insurance adjuster can accomplish a full, complete and proper settlement. .
+The more thoroughly and completely your claim is compiled and prepared, the faster your insurance claims adjuster can accomplish a full, complete and proper settlement. .

 Once a policy holder has witnessed the skill and knowledge of the accredited public insurance adjuster, he or she rarely will attempt to settle the claim on their own. .
 The public adjuster’s most frequent source of new clients comes from the recommendations of those they have previously served.